Zürichhorn: Quaianlagen

 Hafen Riesbach, meaning Riesbach harbour area is situated between Seefeldquai and Blatterwiese.
 The harbour itself is as the Enge harbour used as a private-owned marina.
 In 2004 the old kiosk at the popular open lido at Riesbachstrasse was replaced by a polygonal pavilion was designed by the architects Andreas Furrimann and Gabrielle Hächler, and now houses a small restaurant.
 As well as the Seefeldquai, it is part of the historical Quaianlagen, and combines park designs from different design periods.
 The stone pillar Klausstud originally stood in the lake and served as a border designation of the medieval right of ban of the city republic of Zürich.
 At that place also ended the fishing rights of the urban fishermen, and from here the Einsiedeln Abbey pilgrims proved their honour to the Protestantic city by lowering the volume of their prayers and songs.
 Since the landfills in the construction of the quais, the pillar stands in the middle of the park.
-The sculpture by Henry Moore is named Sheep Peace, and was donated in 1976.
+The sculpture by Henry Moore named Sheep Peace was donated in 1976.
 The Pavillon Le Corbusier, an art museum dedicated to the work of the Swiss architect Le Corbusier, is situated between Seefeldquai and Blatterwiese.
 Between Blatterwiese and Bellerivestrasse, in 1993 the Chinese Garden Zürich was inaugurated.

-Sights include the spacious parks and quais with various sculptures including Jean Tinguely's Heureka, Chinagarten Zürich at Blatterwiese, and in the northeast the last by Le Corbusier designed building, the formerly named Heidi-Weber-Museum respectively Pavillon Le Corbusier.
-On the southeastern side of the delta is the Strandbad Tiefenbrunnen located.
-The Restaurant Fischstube was built as part of the Swiss national exhibition 1939, it acclaims to be the only house within the city of Zürich with a thatched roof.
+Sights include the spacious parks and quais with various sculptures including Jean Tinguely's Heureka, Chinagarten Zürich at Blatterwiese, and in the northeast the last Le Corbusier-designed building, the formerly named Heidi-Weber-Museum now Pavillon Le Corbusier.
+On the southeastern side of the delta is the Strandbad Tiefenbrunnen.
+The Restaurant Fischstube was built as part of the Swiss national exhibition 1939 and is claimed to be the only house within the city of Zürich with a thatched roof.

 Among the many major events at Zürichhorn are the Schweizerische Landesausstellung 1939 (Swiss national exposition, commonly Landi39), Schweizerische Gartenbauausstellung G59 in 1959, and in 1991 the national research exhibition Heureka.
-Since 1989, Kino am See (cinema on lake), the largest open-air cinema in Switzerland, will take place between mid-July and mid-August at Zürichhorn on Lake Zürich shore.
+Since 1989, Kino am See (cinema on lake), the largest open-air cinema in Switzerland, takes place between mid-July and mid-August at Zürichhorn on the Lake Zürich shore.
 The lakeside parks are annually frequented by 2.5 million visitors.